lanb-code/lanb-analog/README.md

 ```

-Then when we request ajax, everything after the URL parameter is treated as a match, and if it matches, we return everything in the data field as a result.
+Then when we request Ajax, everything after the URL parameter is treated as a match, and if it matches correctly, we return everything in the data field as a result.

 ```javascript
 $.ajax({